bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 * [Time Series Analysis Part 3: Resampling and Interpolation]

 In early 2017 I had to deal with a lot timeseries data and tried to convince people to not leave SQL.

-The post showed me how to work with SQL [lag] and [lead] operators and how to use Common Table Expressions (CTE) to make queries simpler.
+And the post showed me how to work with SQL [lag] and [lead] operators and how to use Common Table Expressions (CTE) to make queries simpler.
-I have to credit the post with getting me started with PostgreSQL again!

-After reading the post I wrote [PgBulkInsert] and [PostgreSQLCopyHelper] to understand how the Postgres ``COPY`` Protocol works.
+I have to credit the post with getting me started with PostgreSQL again, because after reading the post I wrote [PgBulkInsert] and [PostgreSQLCopyHelper] to understand how the Postgres COPY Protocol works.

 ## Time-series data: Why (and how) to use a relational database instead of NoSQL ##